ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 Use presigned S3 URLs when you aren't using CloudFront, uses the IAM principal of the signer, and has a limited lifetime.

-# Pricing
+## Pricing
 To reduce cost, the number of edge location can be reduced using _Price Classes_.
 There are three price classes:
 0. all regions - best performance
 0. Class 200 - most regions, but excludes the expensive ones
 0. Class 100 - only the least expensive ones

-# Customization at the Edge
-CloudFront has two different ways to change requests/responses at the edge: _CloudFront functions_ and _Lambda@Edge_.
-This customization enables request filtering, AuthZ/N, HTTP responses, Bot mitigation, and A/B testing.
-Can't use both Functions and Lambda@Edge on the viewer req/res at the same time.

-## CloudFront Functions
-Native feature of CloudFront deployed at the edge point of presenses; modifies/transforms the viewer req/res; written in JavaScript; can scale to millions of TPS with less than 1ms access time; 1/6 the cost of Lambda@Edge; no access to the file system network.
-Use CloudFront Functions for:
-- Cache Key normalization
-- Header manipulation
-- URL rewrites/redirects
-- AuthZ/N

-## Lambda@Edge
-Deployed at regional edge cache; written in Python or Node.js in a VM with network and file system access; scales to 1000s of TPS; used to modify/transform the viewer req/res and origin req/res; author functions in us-east-1 then replicated to regional edge cache locations.
-Up to 5 seconds execution time on the view side and up to 30 seconds on the origin side.
-Use Lambda@Edge for:
-- longer execution time
-- more cpu
-- access to AWS services
-- access to request body (perhaps to load the right sized image based on the browser `User-Agent`)
-- route request to load content to be cached from the closest origin (for example, load content from the closest bucket to the user into the closest edge location)

 ## Distributions
 A Distribution is the name for the CDN you create - essentially a collection of Edge Locations.
-Three content types: static/dynamic web content, VOD content including Apple HTTP Live Streaming (HLS) or Microsoft Smooth Streaming or live event video.
+Three content types: static/dynamic web content, VOD content including Apple HTTP Live Streaming (HLS) or Microsoft Smooth Streaming OR live event video.

 GET, HEAD, OPTIONS can be cached; PUT, POST, PATCH, DELETE are not cached and do not invalidate objects in the cache